PiAir/dialogflow-to-discord/README.md

 ## Docker

 Set environment variables and mount a directory containing the Google Cloud `keys.json` file to `/usr/data/` as a volume.

+## Changes compared to original

+The original integration only catered for fulfillmentText.
+I've changed the code to see if a "card" if provided in the fulfillmentMessages.
+If so, then a Discord.RichEmbed() is created and returned.